denis-trofimov/academic-kickstart/content/project/django-personalized-happy-new-year-greetings-call-order/index.md

 slides: ""
 ---

-I developed the site of “New Year's Miracle” project.
-It was a Django powered site (built from scratch) to collect orders for personalized Happy New Year greetings.
+* I had developed the Django powered SPA site for “New Year's Miracle”.

-I used Jinja 2 templates to put Django install front-end assets given as HTML, CSS, JavaScript bundle.
+* Team consisted of owner, sysadmin, DBA, designer, me, my mentee junior Python developer.

-For storage on site I used PostreSQL DB 10.
-Delayed jobs as email sending, calling was done using Celery queue and Redis Storage.
+* I used Jinja 2 templates to install front-end, for storage on site I used PostreSQL DB 10, for delayed tasks as email and SMS sending -- Celery queue and Redis.

-I created a Docker container with UWSGI + Django for deployment on Nginx web server, and tested this container works on 38 core bare metal configuration.
+* I created a Docker container with UWSGI and Django for deployment on Nginx web server, and tested this container works on 38 core bare metal configuration.

 {{< figure src="featured.png" title="Screenshot of call order received" lightbox="true" >}}